ytopt-team/ytopt/ytopt-libe/README.md

 # Directory

-This directory includes the ECP apps, ECP proxy apps, and deep learning applications in pytorch/tensorflow autotuned using ytopt-libe and ytopt only.
+This directory includes the ECP apps, ECP proxy apps, deep learning applications in pytorch/tensorflow, python applications, and julia application autotuned using ytopt-libe and ytopt only.

 ```
 hpo/